bcaller/ionflowscript/README.rst

 IonFlowScript
 =============

-Read Ion Torrent flow scripts controlling your sequencer's fluidics in a more friendly format.
+Read Ion Torrent flow scripts controlling your sequencer's fluidics in a more friendly format, turning

 ::